awsdocs/aws-transit-gateway-guide/doc_source/tgw-multicast-overview.md

 + A subnet can only be in one multicast domain\.
 + If you use a non\-Nitro instance, you must disable the **Source/Dest** check\.
 For information about disabling the check, see [Changing the source or destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#change_source_dest_check) in the *Amazon EC2 User Guide for Linux Instances*\.
 + A non\-Nitro instance cannot be a multicast sender\.
-+ Multicast routing is not supported over AWS Direct Connect, Site-to-Site VPN, and peering attachments\.
++ Multicast routing is not supported over AWS Direct Connect, Site\-to\-Site VPN, and peering attachments\.
++ A transit gateway does not support fragmentation of multicast packets\.
+Fragmented multicast packets will get dropped\.
+For more information, see [MTU](transit-gateway-quotas.md#mtu-quota)\.